 Common Misconceptions About Chow Chows

 Many think Chow Chows are aggressive because of their guard dog past.
-But, aggression is not a breed trait.
-It depends on genetics, socialization, and environment.
+But aggression is not a breed trait.
+It depends on genetics, socialisation, and environment.
 Knowing this helps us see Chow Chows in a better light.

 Is Chow Chow Dangerous?
 Examining the Facts